Accelerated kriging interpolation for real-time grid frequency forecasting: Case Study

 Within each data cluster $j$, we applied a geometric anisotropy correction.
 Specifically, we performed a whitening transformation ${z}^{\mathrm{iso}}_{i} = {A_j}(z_i - \bar{z}_j)$, for all sample locations $z_i$ considered in $\mathcal{D}_j$, where $\bar{z}_j$ is their average (the centroid regressor of the $j$-th cluster), and $A_j\in\mathbb{R}^{n\times n}$ is derived from principal component analysis~\cite[Sec.~2.5.2]{chiles2012geostatistics}.

 \paragraph{Variogram Modeling and Spectral Weighting} For each cluster, we first isolated the residuals $\delta(z^{\mathrm{iso}}_i)$ by subtracting the local trend $\mu_j^{\mathrm{iso}}$ from the observations.
-This trend follows the linear structure \eqref{eq:trend_model} and is computed using ordinary least squares regression.
-We selected the \emph{exponential} variogram model, defined as:
+For this, we assumed the linear structure \eqref{eq:trend_model} and computed the corresponding parameters by ordinary least squares regression.
+We then fitted a semivariogram model to the residuals: for each cluster, we based our final choice on the coefficient of determination $\mathrm{R}^2$.
+In this case, either the \emph{exponential} or the \emph{power} models provided the best fit (for a total of 13 and 106 clusters, respectively).
+The exponential variogram takes the form (see Fig.~\ref{fig:variogram_model})

-where $\theta$ represents the sill (total variance), $\varphi$ is the range parameter, and $\varpi$ denotes the nugget effect.\footnote{While the latter term breaks the theoretical definition \eqref{eq:th_variogram}, whereby $\gamma(0) = 0$, its role is to accommodate discontinuities due to measurement noise often observed near the origin in empirical semivariograms.} This model was chosen as it demonstrated the most physically consistent representation of grid frequency dynamics.
-Theoretically, its linear behavior near the origin enables the modeling of continuous but non-differentiable processes, appropriate for capturing abrupt changes in the frequency derivative (ROCOF)~\cite[Sec.~2.3]{chiles2012geostatistics}.
-The suitability of this choice is empirically demonstrated in Fig.~\ref{fig:variogram_model}.
-To fit \eqref{eq:exp_variogram} to the dataset, we developed a routine based on Python's \texttt{PyKrige} library \cite{pykrige_v173_2025}.
-The resulting curve $\gamma(h)$ (red line) closely follows the experimental estimates (yellow markers), which exhibit a linear rise near the origin ($\|h\| < 3$), confirming the presence of non-smooth dynamics.
-Finally, by evaluating \eqref{eq:exp_variogram} on the coordinates of each partition $\mathcal{D}_j$, we computed the corresponding local matrices $\Gamma_{\mathcal{D}_j}$, for $j=1,\dots,K$.
+where $\theta$ represents the sill (total variance), $\varphi$ is the range parameter, and $\varpi$ denotes the nugget effect.\footnote{While the latter term breaks the theoretical definition \eqref{eq:th_variogram}, whereby $\gamma(0) = 0$, its role is to accommodate discontinuities due to measurement noise often observed near the origin in empirical semivariograms.} The exponential model imposes a finite sill and range, and its linear behavior near the origin enables the modeling of continuous but non-differentiable processes, appropriate for capturing abrupt changes in the frequency derivative (ROCOF)~\cite[Sec.~2.3]{chiles2012geostatistics}.
+The power variogram reads as

+where $\kappa$ determines the scale of the semivariance growth, $\chi$ its curvature, and $\varpi$ the nugget effect.
+Unlike the exponential model, the power variogram does not impose a finite sill or range, allowing it to fit data clusters whose empirical semivariogram keeps increasing over the observed distance range.
+The suitability of these choices is empirically demonstrated in Fig.~\ref{fig:variogram_model}, which highlights the difference between second-order and intrinsically stationary data.
+To fit \eqref{eq:exp_variogram} and \eqref{eq:power_variogram} to the dataset, we developed a routine based on Python's \texttt{PyKrige} library \cite{pykrige_v173_2025}.
+Finally, by evaluating the chosen variogram model at all coordinates $z_i^{\mathrm{iso}}$ in $\mathcal{D}_j$, we computed the corresponding local matrices $\Gamma_{\mathcal{D}_j}$, for $j=1,\dots,K$.